 - In 2013, the MECP reviewed the availability of fish contaminant data for the AOC and identified priorities for monitoring.
 Fish were collected from 2014- 2016 in order to provide an update on contaminant levels in comparison to reference sites.
-The preliminary results suggest that the levels of contaminants in fish have declined such that the beneficial use can likely be considered "not impaired". - The St. Marys River Community Fish Consumption Survey was launched in spring 2021 and is currently active in an online format (link to survey).
-Creating and implementing this survey is an important action in moving forward with the assessment of the Restrictions on Fish Consumption BUI.
+The preliminary results suggest that the levels of contaminants in fish have declined such that the beneficial use can likely be considered "not impaired". - The St. Marys River Community Fish Consumption Survey was launched (May 2021 November 2023).
+The data collected from this survey is an important action in moving forward with the assessment of the Restrictions on Fish Consumption BUI.